nationalarchives/tdr-design-documentation/README.md

 ## Design
 2021: We decided to use the GOVUK Design System.
 However, we are not using the GDS Transport font.
 We are using Arial font instead.
 We mostly use components from the design system and if we modify them or create our own, we document it in the section 'Design Components'.

-2019/2020:
-We are working on 3 brand designs:
+2019: We worked on 3 brand designs:
 - GOV.UK Design System: https://design-system.service.gov.uk/
 - TNA Design System (one that is just being created for Legislation and all TNA digital services): http://nationalarchives.gov.uk/design-guide/
 - Hybrid
 The working prototype is in the GOV.UK design but no final decisions have been made.
 (The decision will be a result of business requirements, senior stakeholders and users responses to the designs.)
 We want to do user research to establish feelings of trust and security in using the new TNA design.

-2019-10-17: The hybrid design is not the most favoured option but might still be worth being tested with users.
+The hybrid design is not the most favoured option but might still be worth being tested with users.

 ## Design Components
 We are using the following components from the GOVUK Design System: